British banker Rurik Jutting found guilty of grisly double murder

 Victims' families 'devastated'

-In public statements released after the verdict, the families of victims Sumarti Ningsih and Seneng Mujiasih wrote of their distress and pain since their daughters' deaths.
+In statements read to the court, the families of victims Sumarti Ningsih and Seneng Mujiasih wrote of their distress and pain since their loved ones' deaths.

 "The family was devastated over her death as she was the only daughter and the main support for the parent," Mujiasih's family said.